jmartin4nrel/H2Integrate/examples/README.md

 The first three notebooks focus on the GreenHEART simulation interface, which supports single analysis cases as well as optimization for levelized cost of product.
 The final example, `04-PEM_electrolyzer.ipynb`, illustrates how to use GreenHEART's PEM electrolyzer model.

-> **Note**: The `reference_plants` directory, containing reference designs for green hydrogen, ammonia, and steel plants across the U.S., will be removed in future releases.
-Reference plant data is now hosted at [NREL/ReferenceHybridSystemDesigns](https://github.com/NREL/ReferenceHybridSystemDesigns).

 ## Structure

 - **01-green-hydrogen.ipynb**: Demonstrates a workflow for green hydrogen production using renewable energy and electrolysis.